 Abstract

-The 100 ms ruling for false start disqualification at elite athletic competitions governed by the International Association of Athletics Federations has been in force since the early 1990's.
-Throughout this period, significant changes have been made to the rules governing the disqualification of an athlete from an event.
-This paper analyses all World and European Championship reaction time data from 1999 to 2014 to examine the effect of these important rule changes on competition reaction times.
-The exponentially modified Gaussian distribution is used to model the reaction times of athletes and a comparison relative to sex, ruling periods and competition rounds is provided.
-Revised reaction time thresholds were calculated for male and female athletes at 115 ms and 119 ms respectively, indicating that the 100 ms ruling is subject to true false starts not being detected in competitive athletics.
+The 100 ms ruling for false start disqualification at athletic competitions governed by the International Association of Athletics Federations has been in force since the early 1990's.
+Throughout this period, significant changes have been made to the rules governing the disqualification of athletes from sprint events incorporating starts from blocks.
+This study analysed all available World and European Championship reaction time data from 1999 to 2014 to examine the effect of rule changes on competition reaction times at major championships.
+The exponentially modified Gaussian distribution was used to model the reaction times and make comparisons relative to sex, ruling periods and competition rounds.
+Revised reaction time thresholds of 115 ms and 119 ms were calculated for male and female athletes respectively, indicating that the current 100 ms rule results in some false starts not being detected in competitive athletics.
 The conclusions of this study propose a revision of the false start detection threshold is carried out and that male and female athletes are governed independently due to the substantial evidence of a sex difference in reaction times of elite athletes.

 Keywords: exponentially modified Gaussian distribution; auditory performance; athletics